stiegenhaus/lakka-gpio-control/README.md

-# lakka_nespi_power
+# lakka-gpio-control
-Lakka 2.1 + NESPi CASE + Shutdown buttons

-Adding the ability of soft shutdown to lakka and the NESPI CASE+ on the Raspberry Pi 3 B+
+Adding the ability of soft shutdown, restart and reset ui to lakka on Raspberry Pi 3

 ### How to install